London, United Kingdom

 “Working internationally has an added responsibility of making sure that we always design with a strong appreciation for regional culture and ecology in mind”

 Why did you start the Architecture Parents Club (APC)?
 What would you like its impact to be?

 It is a worrying fact that almost 90% of female architects in the UK say that having children puts them at disadvantage in the workplace, and many, sadly, chose to leave the profession all together upon starting a family.
 The transition to parenthood involves significant changes and adjustments and only when I became pregnant with my son I realised how little support there was for working parents in the Architecture and Design Industry.
 This is where the motivation to start the Architecture Parents Club (APC) came from.
-Armed with the support from Woods Bagot London studio I partnered with the Royal Institute of British Architects (RIBA) to set up the club in early 2019 with the key aim of providing a relevant and convenient professional network for working parents that offers a curated programme covering a range of relevant career, wellbeing, parenting, inclusion and other workplace-related topics.
+Armed with the support from the Woods Bagot London studio, myself and other collaborators partnered with the Royal Institute of British Architects (RIBA) to set up the club in early 2019 with the key aim of providing a relevant and convenient professional network for working parents that offers a curated programme covering a range of relevant career, wellbeing, parenting, inclusion and other workplace-related topics.
 If the pandemic has taught us anything, it’s that humans are hardwired to connect and I would like to think that APC will continue to provide that social environment for parents to connect and support each other through share experiences as I have always believed that being brilliant at work and at home shouldn’t be mutually exclusive.

 “If the pandemic has taught us anything, it’s that humans are hardwired to connect”